 Trying to Earn Our Worth is Exhausting

-If you are like a lot of people, including myself sometimes, trying to earn your worth in this way leaves you in a perpetual state of feeling ashamed, frustrated at yourself, and not good enough.
+If you are like a lot of people trying to earn your worth in this way leaves you in a perpetual state of feeling ashamed of and frustrated with yourself.
 You might also find that these feelings become extremely acute and painful sometimes and that you feel like you hate yourself and your imperfections.

 Perhaps you wish there was a different way to live.
 You probably wish that for just once you could stop striving so hard and rest and feel like you are good enough right now.

-When you understand that you are worthy right now, and act on that understanding, it enables you to love yourself in a moral, healthy, and mature way, and this is one of the greatest gifts you can give yourself.
+And when you understand that you are worthy right now, and act on that understanding, it enables you to love yourself in a moral, healthy, and mature way.
+This is one of the greatest gifts you can give yourself.

 That’s what this series of posts is about: Learning to love our self by learning to recognize our own worth.
 Let me tell you a little bit about myself and why I wrote this series.